andreas-becker/project-ASVS-User-Stories/V2 Authentication/2_4_1-Authentication-CredentialStorage_salt_hash.md

 ## ASVS Requirement description

 Verify that passwords are stored in a form that is resistant to offline attacks.
 Passwords SHALL be salted and hashed using an approved one-way key derivation or password hashing function.
-Key derivation and password hashing functions take a password, a salt, and a cost factor as inputs when generating a password hash.
+Key derivation and password hashing functions take a password, a salt and a cost factor as inputs when generating a password hash.

 ## User Story